Mapping your Road to College – an informative evening with Mary at the Fairfield Public Library.

 Mary Spiegel of Spiegel College Planning will meet with teens and their parents to talk about the college planning, college search, and admissions application process.
-This program is perfect for parents of all college-bound teens and will take place on Wednesday, May 16th from 7 pm to 9 pm at Trackside Teen Center, 15 Station Rd, Wilton CT.
+This program is perfect for parents of all college-bound teens.

 Students and their parents will gain effective guidelines for mapping out a four-year high school plan and will feel more confident as they begin their high school careers.
 9th and 10th-grade students will learn about making the most of the high school years, how to develop their college list, and using the campus visits and other opportunities to research colleges.

-High School juniors—who at this stage of the year will be thinking about starting their applications—will gain insight into how college admissions offices read the applications.
+High School juniors—who at this stage of the year will be thinking about starting their college research—will gain insight into how college admissions offices read the applications.

-While this is a free workshop for Wilton students and parents, registration is requested.
+While this is a free workshop for students and parents, registration is requested:

 Workshop topics include: